 However, the more opportunities for digital advertising, the more opportunities there are for fraud.
 Thus, the need for ad verification arose.

-Both marketers and publishers want ad campaigns that are effective, reach the target audience, and do not send the wrong message.
+Both marketers and publishers want ad campaigns that are effective, have great advertisement design so as to reach the target audience and positively affect them, and do not send the wrong message to them.
 This is where ad verification comes in.

 But what is it and why should you care about it?

 Digital advertising campaigns used to be quite simple.
 Websites were cleaner and there were fewer advertisement formats.

 In general, when a business placed an ad online, it was almost certain to get views.